d3miradam/Random-User/README.md

 # Random-User
 This tool create random user credential

-This tool is creating by https://randomuser.me/ API
+This tool is created by https://randomuser.me/ API

 note: